 Learning Japanese is about more than just studying vocabulary lists and filling in blanks on a worksheet.
 If you'd like greater fluency, you'll need to include listening to spoken Japanese too.

-Thanks to streaming services like Netflix, you have access not only to enjoyable Japanese entertainment, but also the opportunity to practice both your listening and reading skills.
+Thanks to streaming platforms like Netflix, you have access not only to enjoyable Japanese cinema and entertainment but also the opportunity to practice both your listening and reading skills.

 By the way, if you want to learn Japanese fast and have fun while doing it, my top recommendation is Japanese Uncovered which teaches you through StoryLearning®.